Table of Contents[Hide][Show]

 It’s here that I ate fried cheese curds, a Wisconsin staple, for the first time – and loved it!
-Owners/chefs Britton and Sara Unkefer create exquisite pizzas, such as the Fun Guy – a mushroom pizza with spinach and caramelized onions on garlic cream cheese.
+Owners/chefs Britton and Sara Unkefer whip up creative pizzas, such as the Fun Guy – a mushroom pizza with spinach and caramelized onions on garlic cream cheese.

 Wilson’s Restaurant & Ice Cream Parlor

-This Door County landmark has been serving classic burgers, sandwiches, fries and ice cream specialities since 1906.
+This Door County landmark has been serving classic burgers, sandwiches, fries and ice cream specialties since 1906.

 Door County Coffee & Tea Co.

-Only the best will do for business owner Vicki Wilson, who ensures customers enjoy top quality coffee made with Arabica beans roasted onsite.
+Only the best will do for business owner Vicki Wilson, who serves customers top quality coffee made with Arabica beans roasted onsite.
 The charming restaurant also serves delicious breakfast (try a strata and hashbrown bake) and lunch.

 Rowleys Bay Restaurant

-Rowleys is a full-service eatery known for its traditional fish boil.
+Rowleys is a full-service eatery known for its traditional fish boil served on Friday and Saturday nights.
 The feast features freshly caught Lake Michigan whitefish, red potatoes and onions.
 Kerosene is thrown on the fire, causing the pot to boil over with fish oil.